socialbodylab/KineticWearablesToolkit/README.md

 * 9g micro servo motor drives a wheel which drives a rail of any length.
 * Rail can be curved as shown in first image above
 * Rail can be straight as shown in second image above
 * Flexible tire is not included in the CAD model above.
-We used a rubber grommet, e.g. http://en.wikipedia.org/wiki/Image:Rubbergrommets.jpg
+We used a rubber grommet.
 * As with Servo Flex Base above, servo can be 180 degree or continuous type motor.
 * Linear adaptor is 3D printable in PLA or other rigid material.
 * Linear adaptor bolts to flexible base in one of two orientations.